-Projects and activity which exceed the lower of £175k or the Find a Tender limit must go out to public tender unless the product or service can be sourced via a formal procurement framework which is compliant with the Public Procurement Regulations.
+5 Projects and activity which exceed the lower of £175,000 inc VAT) or the Find a Tender limit must go out to public tender unless the product or service can be sourced via a formal procurement framework which is compliant with the Public Procurement Regulations.

-Where a suitable procurement framework cannot be utilized, tenders should be issued and managed by the Procurement Co-Ordinator via a suitable e-tendering system to ensure compliance with the Public Procurement Regulations.
+Where a suitable procurement framework cannot be utilised, tenders should be issued and managed by the Procurement Co-Ordinator via a suitable e-tendering system to ensure compliance with the Public Procurement Regulations.
 The relevant College Managers and the Procurement Co-Ordinator will evaluate tenders received and make a recommendation to the Vice Principal Finance, Resources and Regional Affairs for consideration and approval to proceed.